stbenjam/stbenjam.github.io/_posts/2018-07-31-smart_home.md

 televisions get turned off, my thermostat temperatures set to Eco mode, and all of the doors get locked.
 Presence detection is done through the Unifi module, which looks for devices on our main and Guest WLAN's.
+Solar production is tracked, and in case of a grid failure, power-hungry devices like the space heater in our sunroom, or the A/C are turned off or adjusted.

 Home Assistant is also fully integrated with Amazon Alexa through the HA Cloud project.
 I'm able to control all my devices through HA instead of